Royd0101/Royd0101/README.md

-- 👋 Hi, I’m @RoydTheGreat
+- 👋 Hi, I’m Royd
-- discover the pong it
-- on 1998
-- iya pong it
-- iya man lukit
+- A Backend Developer

 <!---
 Royd0101/Royd0101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.